 Here’s how to seek out a better deal:

 You can take a look at multiple providers and prices in one simple search.
 All you’ll usually need to tell us is your postcode and who your broadband is currently with.

 Happy with your current provider but you’re just not keen on the price?
 You can use the information you gathered when comparing to negotiate a better deal.
 There’s no guarantee your current provider will be able to offer something similar though.

 If you find a deal you like (or your current broadband provider can't offer you a deal that you're satisfied with) you can cancel without penalty and sign up with a different provider instead.

 Make sure you confirm the date of your last payment with your current broadband provider so you can arrange when to start your new one.

-You might be able to get a cheaper deal by bundling your broadband, phone and TV into one convenient package, but it can limit your right to cancel.
+You might be able to get a cheaper deal by bundling your broadband, phone and TV into one convenient package.

-If your price increase only applies to your broadband, your right to cancel also only applies to that service and not to your TV package, phone line and other bundled services.
+But it’s worth knowing that if your price increase only applies to your broadband, your right to cancel might only apply to that service and not to your TV package, phone line and other bundled services.